-Further guidance from the "Climate change effects and impacts assessment: A Guidance Manual For Local Government in New Zealand" 200814 defines risk as "The chance of an 'event' being induced or significantly exacerbated by climate change, that event having an impact on something of value to the present and/or future community.
+Other relevant guidance has been produced by Ministry for the Environment such as the soon to be updated: "Climate change effects and impacts assessment: A Guidance Manual For Local Government in New Zealand" 200814 which defines risk as:

+"The chance of an 'event' being induced or significantly exacerbated by climate change, that event having an impact on something of value to the present and/or future community.
 Risk is measured in terms of consequence and likelihood."